Photography-Utils/photoframer/README.md

 __/!\ Don't work with originals, work with copies!
 Original photos are never modified, BUT I'd advise to have a copy of them.__

 Enjoy!
 You like what we do?
-Support us at [https://github.com/Photography-Utils/photoframer].
+Sponsor us at [https://github.com/Photography-Utils/photoframer].

+* What is a passepartout?
+It's the space left between the side of the frame and the photo, and it is optional.
+See more at [https://en.wikipedia.org/wiki/Mat_(picture_framing)]